 However, Facebook's P/E ratio is best considered in relation to those of others within the internet content & information industry or those of similar companies.

-Facebook's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.153.
-A PEG ratio close to 1 can be interpreted as meaning shares offer reasonable value for the current rate of growth.
+Facebook's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.9672.
+A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Facebook's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.